Hamilton-Oshawa Port Authority: Hamilton Cargo by Type

 While comparatively small components of the Port of Hamilton's shipping business, the port has seen significant declines in its breakbulk and liquid bulk business from highs in the early 2000s.
 Partial recovery has occurred in the breakbulk category with relatively consistent annual increases from 2009 to 2018 but liquid bulk tonnage (chemicals, fuels, etc.) in 2018 was 62.5% of what it was in 2006.

 Expanding International Market Share

 Reflecting decline in some domestic industry and the increased importance of international markets, overseas shipping has represented a greater share of Hamilton's shipping business reaching 20 year highs from 2014–2018.

 HOPA Ports Annual Cargo Tonnage

 In its first year of amalgamation with HOPA Ports the Port of Oshawa had its best reported year since at least 2007 handling 575,000 tonnes.

 Cruise ships

-A number of cruise ships have visited Hamilton over the last decade.
+Cruise ships have been an on and off feature of Hamilton over the years.
 From 2010 to at least 2012 Blount Small Ship Adventures made multiple visits annually on their cruise between New York City and Toronto with the MV Grand Mariner.
-In 2020 the Great Lakes Cruising Company is running a cruise between Chicago and Hamilton on the MV Victory I.
+In 2020 the Great Lakes Cruising Company ran a cruise between Chicago and Hamilton on the MV Victory I.